-Our March birdwatching tour to New Mexico begins with a morning flight from London Heathrow to Dallas Fort Worth (Texas), and onward afternoon connection from there to Albuquerque, New Mexico.
+Our March birdwatching tour to New Mexico begins with a morning flight from London Heathrow nonstop to Phoenix (Arizona), and short onward afternoon connection from there to Albuquerque, New Mexico.

 We make the short transfer from the airport to our nearby hotel, which will be our base for the first two nights of the tour.
 Night Albuquerque